JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.25
+  - Fixes map pins moving when panning the map with higher map sizes.

 - v1.24
   - Adds scale, chance and zdo data to the field `objects` in the `expand_locations.yaml`.
   - Adds a new field `noBuildDungeon` to the `expand_locations.yaml` (default is false).